Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 ## Audio

 **Jackson:** I did nothing for this role.

+**Liam:** Using the assets found by Navya, I implemented them into the game by adding them as AudioSources in various GameObjects, and then calling them with GetComponent<AudioSource>().Play().
+The sound effects I added functionality for include:

+- When the player draws a card
+- When the player replaces their discard pile into their draw pile
+- When the player casts a card (every card has a unique sound effect)
+- When the player purchases a card
+- When the player gets hit by an attack
+- When the player is killed by an attack
+- When a swarmling gets hit by an attack
+- When a swarmling is killed by an attack
+- When the boss is hit by an attack
+- When the boss is killed by an attack

 **Navya:** I downloaded and created audios for the game.
 The sounds used were for the cards, game over, win and overall game feel.
 The sounds created were the error, flip a card and suffle because these sounds were not readily available online.
 Implemented a few, rest of the implementation was done by Liam.